What Is Psychoanalysis And How Can It Benefit Me?

 - Self-esteem issues.
 There may be an unconscious memory in your childhood that caused low self-esteem.
 From your parents harshly criticizing you to someone insulting you, there are a few reasons why you may have low self-esteem.

-- Trauma can come in many ways.
+- Trauma.
+Trauma can come in many ways.
 It doesn't necessarily have to be something big.
 For example, falling and hurting yourself when you're very young could be an unconscious trauma.
 A therapist gets to the bottom of your traumas and teaches you how you can move past them.

 - Self-destructive behaviors.
 These include addictions, unneeded risks, and other behaviors that don't have many advantages.
 Figuring out what these self-destructive behaviors are caused by can help you to improve your life.